Search This Blog

 Thou canst not then be false to any man.”

-Of course there are subtle differences between being true to yourself and believing in yourself.
-The first involves not lying to yourself, which is a good first step.
-But to believe in yourself, you have to know what it is you are believing in.
+There's a difference though, it seems to me, between being true to yourself and believing in yourself.
+The first means looking at yourself honestly, doing your best not to fool yourself.
+But to believe in yourself takes fortitude and will-power.
+You have to know what it is you are believing in.
 You have to know who you are and what you are about.
-Once you do, fraud cannot “presume” anything different.
+Once you do, and will, fraud cannot “presume” anything different.

-We get a sense of the difference in the turn-around of the following line,
+We get a sense of the difference in the turn-around presented to us in the following line,

 Faith is Constancy's Result—